 Proximity alarms work by emitting a small field around the antenna or conductive surface and when this field is broken this causes the alarm to sound.

 These can be used to see if anything touch's or goes near the device you can also attach a lead to the aerial to another device such as a maglite to prove whether it is being touched or not.

-The most popular device is the Rem Pod made by Das Distribution or Gary Galka whom is known to most in the paranormal field Gary make's devices specific for the paranormal field.
+The most popular device is the Rem Pod made by Das Distribution or Gary Galka who well known to most in the paranormal field Gary make's devices specific for the paranormal field.

-However the ones shown on the left are ones we made ourselves and work the same as a Rem Pod.
+However the ones shown on the left are ones we made ourselves and work very similar as a Rem Pod.